Warsaw concentration camp: Conditions

 The conditions in KL Warschau were extremely harsh.
 Prisoners' food rationing was meagre and hunger was common among the inmates, which was exacerbated by lack of food parcels from the outside, as these were not delivered to the camp.
 The shortages, however, were somewhat alleviated by the presence of Polish workers contracted to remove the ruins of the ghetto, as this was an opportunity for the inmates to clandestinely buy food for whatever valuables they could find in the ruins, and, in later days, when such items became scarce, for gold fillings extracted from their teeth.
 However, the gold contained there was also of interest of the SS guards, who strictly forbade removal of the teeth.
-They sought to enrich themselves by getting the precious metal after the death of the labourers.
+They sought to enrich themselves by getting the precious metal after the death of the labourers, which they sometimes accelerated by murdering gold-toothed inmates.

 The Jews were subjected to extermination through labour.
 The demolition and salvage work were hard and perilous labor, carried out at a brisk pace with no regard to loss of life of the prisoners, so fatal workplace incidents were commonplace.
+Work tools were rudimentary for the type of job the inmates were supposed to do, and there was no personal protective equipment.
 The guards were torturing and murdering the Jews on a whim, viewing them as enemies of the state, and prisoner functionaries, particularly criminal prisoners, were hardly better in their treatment of fellow inmates.
+Salonican Jews, who constituted the bulk of KL Warschau's prisoners, also had to deal with an unfamiliarly cold climate, especially problematic during often-freezing Polish winters.

 Sanitation was sorely lacking to the extent that hungry and drained prisoners were decimated by outbreaks of infectious diseases, and the lack of hygiene gave way to infestations of lice and fleas.
 In particular, a typhus epidemic in January and February 1944 decreased the prison population by two-thirds, though the sanitary situation improved somewhat by the time the leadership was changed and the camp's construction was finished.
 The camp infirmary, according to Felician Loth, was "a parody of a sick ward", and patients who were unable to continue work were usually killed.
 For these reasons, almost 75% of original prisoners have died by March 1944, reducing the camp's population to around 1,000 inmates.
 This prompted the Germans to supply about 3,000 Hungarian Jews from Auschwitz.